AF2-Informagics/Final-Project/funfact.md

 ### Most expensive additional class

-The most expensive additional class is LAW B 539, LAW B 550 which have additional fees of $5,100 .
+The most expensive additional class is LAW B 539 which have additional fees of $5,100 .

 ### Longest class EVER!!